Exact quantum noise deconvolution with partial knowledge of noise

 By finding the intersection of $\mathcal{S}_2$ and $\mathcal{S}_3$, matricizing a general element of the intersection and then imposing the Hermitian constraint, we get that observables with correctable expectation values belong to the set of three-parameter observables of the form:

 where $a,b,c\in\mathbb{R}.$ \end{example} As discussed in Theorem~\ref{theorem:RU}, to obtain observables for which $\Delta A_{\rm ND}(\rho)=0,\;\forall\rho\in\mathcal{D}(\mathscr{H})$ one has to construct the sets $\mathcal{S}_i$ and their intersection.
 If $\cap_i\mathcal{S}_i=\emptyset$, or if the matricized form of elements in $\cap_i\mathcal{S}_i$ do not admit Hermitian matrix form, then by this approach we can not remove the noise effect on the expectation value of any observable.
-The following lemma, introduces a subset of random unitary channels, for which the instruction of Theorem~\ref{theorem:RU} does not provide any non-trivial observable with correctable expectation value. \begin{lemma} For noise models in Eq.~(\ref{eq:RUchannel}), if $U_i$ are unitary irreducible representations of a group, then the only observable for which $\Delta A_{\rm ND}(\rho)=0$ for all $\rho\in\mathcal{D}(\mathscr{H})$, is proportional the identity operator. \end{lemma} \begin{proof} By assumption, the error operators $U_i$ are representations of a group.
+The following lemma, introduces a subset of mixed unitary channels, for which the instruction of Theorem~\ref{theorem:RU} does not provide any non-trivial observable with correctable expectation value. \begin{lemma} For noise models in Eq.~(\ref{eq:RUchannel}), if $U_i$ are unitary irreducible representations of some groups, then the only observable for which $\Delta A_{\rm ND}(\rho)=0$ for all $\rho\in\mathcal{D}(\mathscr{H})$, is proportional the identity operator. \end{lemma} \begin{proof} By assumption, the error operators $U_i$ are representations of a group.
 Due to the group structure of the error operators $U_i^\dagger U_g=U_k$ is another element of the set of errors and condition in Eq.~(\ref{eq:RU-C}) becomes

-Because it is assumed that $U_i$s are irreps of the group, due to Schur lemma, $A$ is proportional to identity. \end{proof} By this lemma, without bothering with detailed calculation, we understand that for a general qubit Pauli channel (which takes the form given in Eq.~(\ref{eq:RUchannel}) where the unitary operators are the Pauli matrices), the only correctable expectation value is for identity.
+Because it is assumed that $U_i$s are irreps of the group, due to Schur lemma, $A$ is proportional to identity. \end{proof} This lemma demonstrates that, for a general qubit Pauli channel as defined in Eq.~(\ref{eq:RUchannel}), the identity is the only observable with a correctable expectation value—a conclusion reached without requiring detailed calculation.
 It is just enough to notice that the set $\{\pm I,\pm i\sigma_1,\pm i\sigma_2,\pm i\sigma_3\}$ is a two-dimensional irreducible representation of the Pauli group or Quaternion group $Q_8$.
 Regarding Theorem~\ref{theorem:Equi} and considering that all unital qubit channels are equivalent to a Pauli channel \cite{ruskai2002}, we conclude that for all qubit unital channels, by the approach proposed in Theorem~\ref{theorem:RU} we can not correct the expectation value of any non-trivial observable.